peak-solution/odsbox/README.md

 ## JAQuel Queries

 JAQuel allows you to query your data in a simple and intuitive way following the concepts of the [MongoDB Query Language (MQL)](https://www.mongodb.com/docs/manual/tutorial/query-documents/).
-The definition of query expression as JSON easyly integrates with the Python language – a win-win situation.
+The definition of query expression as JSON easily integrates with the Python language – a win-win situation.